ksaily/ksaily.github.io/instructions/index.md

 **Please note that if you do not receive daily notifications to complete the questionnaires, you could also set up your own alarm so you will remember to complete the questionnaires once per day.**
 After answering 10 questionnaires, you will receive a compensation of 10£ and a completion code that you can enter to Prolific.
-If you decide to answer the more extensive final questionnaire and receive 5 more pounds, you can find it from this address: https://forms.gle/1KMJNgUXcyadjseG6
+If you decide to answer the more extensive final questionnaire and receive 5 more pounds, you can find it by <a href="https://forms.gle/1KMJNgUXcyadjseG6"> clicking here</a>.

 Please only fill out the final questionnaire *after* you are finished with the other parts of the study.